takemu/TRAEV/README.md

 # TRAEV
-TRAEV (Trait Robustness Against EVolution) is a computational framework for in silico prediction of evolutionary trajectories and robustness of desired traits in application environments by integrating constraint-based modeling and Monte Carlo-based perturbation analysis methods.
+TRAEV (Trait Robustness Against EVolution) is a computational framework for predicting evolutionary trajectories and evaluating the robustness of microbial metabolic traits in specific environments by integrating constraint-based modeling and Monte Carlo-based perturbation analysis.